Love Don't Cost a Thing (film): Production

 The school scenes were filmed at Long Beach Polytechnic High School in Long Beach, California.
 The film was shot on October 9, 2002.

 Soundtrack

-A soundtrack containing hip hop music was released on December 9, 2003, by Hollywood Records.
-It peaked at 22 on the Top R&B/Hip-Hop Albums and 14 on the Top Soundtracks.
-Allmusic rated this soundtrack three stars out of five.
+A soundtrack containing hip-hop music was released on December 9, 2003, by Hollywood Records.
+It peaked at 22 on the Top R&B/Hip-Hop Albums and 14 on the Top Soundtracks chart.
+AllMusic rated this soundtrack three stars out of five.